Nottingham Girls' High School

-Nottingham Girls' High School is a private day school for girls aged 4–18, situated just north of Nottingham city centre.
+Nottingham Girls' High School is a private day school for girls aged 3–19, situated just north of Nottingham city centre.
 The school was founded in 1875 and forms part of the Girls' Day School Trust.

+Not it to be confused with The Nottingham Girls Academy based in Aspley.
+Nottingham.

 History

 Nottingham Girls' High School was founded on 14 September 1875 by the Girls' Public Day School Company (now the Girls' Day School Trust).
 It was among the first such schools opened outside London.

 Before the 1870s, education for girls in Nottingham was fixed by social class, with limited opportunities for working-class girls to receive any post-primary schooling.
 Much of the development in girls' education was due to the work of feminist reformers.
 Nottingham Girls' High School was originally in Nottingham's Oxford Street, with Mrs Bolton as Headmistress, before relocating to its current location in Arboretum Street, in a building that had been a lace manufacturer's house.
 When it first opened, it had 34 pupils, but by the time of its relocation that had increased to 146.

 The outbreak of the Second World War in 1939 caused the school to move to two separate locations: Ramsdale Park and Daybrook.
 The Arboretum Street buildings were used to accommodate the South Notts Hussars until 1944–1945, when the school was able to move back.
 Ten years later, as the school celebrated its 80th anniversary, the number of pupils reached 800.

 The 1970s saw significant building expansion at the school and in 1975 the school marked its centenary.
 On 18 May 1973, the Milford Building was officially opened by the Duchess of Gloucester and in 1978, the Duke of Edinburgh opened the Edinburgh Library.

 In 1995, a house system was introduced and named after the first four headmistresses of the school: Bolton, Hastings, Luxton and Skeel.
 The Bowering Sports Hall was opened by Richard Bacon in 1998 and eleven years later, in May 2009, the new Sixth Form Centre opened.
-In 2016 the old dining hall building was demolished and replaced by a performing arts centre known as The Space, and named The Squire Performing Arts Centre, after an alumna, Dame Rosemary Squire.
+In 2016 the old dining hall building was demolished and replaced by a performing arts centre, The Squire Performing Arts Centre, after an alumna, Dame Rosemary Squire.

 In 2020, a nursery was opened by the education innovator Shonette Bason-Wood.

+In 2023, the newly expanded and refurbished 1875 Sports Centre was opened by Lydia Greenway OBE.

 Over its history, the school has been headed by 13 headmistresses and one acting headmistress.
-Julie Keller is the current headmistress.
+Julie Keller is the current Head.